csun/pixel_pusher/README.md

 A toolkit and visualizer for the Optimization question @ Northeastern's Code Showdown 2015

 ## Requirements
-A system with python installed
+Any system with python installed can run the crucial scripts.
+If you're running Windows, run the scripts with `python` instead of invoking them directly.

+The `time` script is designed for *nix systems only.

 ## File Formats
 All pixel_pusher scripts either input or output files of the following types: